Q. What does an elm tree look like?

 A. No, Dutch elm disease cannot be pruned out of the tree.

 Q. When can I prune my elm tree?

 A. You can prune healthy elms to remove dead or damaged branches anytime except between April 1st and July 31st.
 During this time beetles are active and would be attracted to open wounds making your tree more vulnerable to Dutch elm disease.

 Note: It is important to sterilize your pruning tools between trees.

 Q. Is there a cure for Dutch elm disease now?

-A. No. Research is being done to find an effective, cost-efficient treatment and to develop resistant varieties of elm.
+A. No. Research is being done to find effective, cost-efficient treatments, and to develop Dutch elm disease resistant varieties of elm.

 Q. Can you recommend a company to spray, prune, and/or inject my elms?

 A. The Government of Manitoba cannot recommend a specific company, so please look in the phone book or search the internet under “Tree Service”.
 Ensure that the company you select employs licensed and insured arborists and/or pesticide applicators.